PhD Scholarships in Computer Science and IT

 To be eligible for these scholarships you must:

-- have an undergraduate degree in the area of Computer Science or related discipline, with outstanding grades
+- have an undergraduate or a masters degree in the area of Computer Science or related discipline, with outstanding grades

 - meet RMIT’s PhD entry requirements